windmill-labs/windmilldocs/docs/getting_started/intro_flows.md

   own custom scripts created in Windmill by selecting a Script path.

-- **Scripts Inputs**: Each script has inputs, and each of them can be filled with either static values, templatized
+- **Scripts Inputs**: Each script has inputs, and each of them can be filled with either static values, a templatized string or a full javascript expression.
+Those expressions can refer to any step's output or the flow input.
+This makes the worklow more similar to a DAG than to just a sequence.

 - **Raw Javascript Editor**: In most cases, the templating engine using `static value ${js.expr}` for mixing static strings and dynamic expression as